cgyeager/template/essays/javascript_refl.md

 many hours to strange errors in C++.

 I must confess, one thing that I'm really excited about with Javascript is using WebGL.
 The first thing I did after learning the basics of Javascript was to get a rotating triangle on my web browser.
-I was suprised at how much faster it is to use WebGL than it is using OpenGL with C or C++.
+I was suprising at how much faster it is to use WebGL than it is using OpenGL with C or C++.
 Once I become more proficient in Javascript I think will do all my prototyping in WebGL.

 I'm currently taking the software engineering course at UH Manoa and the professor is having the students do something called